Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 There has not yet been a really nice idea for a different syntax (in my opinion).
 I think the problem is that a different syntax means we add a distinct, new, feature to the language.
 It will be a confusing feature, too, as it seemingly performs the same task as the existing IBD.
-It also allows for a given class to use a mix of the two behaviours, something which would definitely be very confusing and just bad design.
+It also allows for a given class to use a mix of the two behaviours, something which would definitely be very confusing and just bad design (in my opinion).

-So let's talk about the second approach - using a class annotation - which is what this KEEP is proposing
+A reason in favor of having a different syntax is that it's clearer to the compiler and programmer which behaviour is expected.
+An example of where this could be a problem is discussed in the *Deprecation* section at the bottom.

-This approach allows the programmer to indicate to the compiler that the class should have its interface delegates implemented using the new behaviour.
+The second approach allows the programmer to indicate to the compiler that the class should have its interface delegates implemented using the new behaviour.
 To indicate this, an annotation should be used.
 For example, the following declaration can be added to the standard library (name TBD):

 ```kotlin